 A surprisingly large amount for an early sixties sitcom.
 Hardly an episode would go by without featuring Mary Tyler Moore in either a nightgown or evening wear, and there were plenty of gorgeous guest stars over the run of the show.

-Don't forget the two episodes in which Laura's implied nudity plays a big role.
+There are two episodes in which Laura's implied nudity plays a big role.
 In one, she is stuck in a bathtub (offstage), and in the other, there's a nude painting of her (but it's seen only from the back).
 Carl Reiner has observed that he got much of America to fantasize about a naked MTM.

-2 words: Capri pants.
+Capri pants.
 Nick at Nite made note of it during it's airing of the show.

-And Rob's nightmare about Laura in a rabbit costume.
+Rob's nightmare about Laura in a rabbit costume.

 Fidelity Test: Rob talks to Laura her over the phone in a different voice as a gag, but the deed transforms to this trope when he believes she believed she was flirting with a complete stranger.
 But she knows she wasn't.